 Return to the Guide to Passover for Interfaith Families

 The main thing to understand about a seder is that it combines a delicious meal, the telling of the story of the Exodus from Egypt, and a lot of symbolic foods and rituals tied to the Exodus story.
-Whether you’re hosting a seder at your home or you are a guest at someone else’s, a typical seder is set up like a dinner party with a script.
-There’s a book, called a Haggadah in Hebrew, which contains the ritual order of the meal – traditionally comprised of 15 steps, or ritual units.
+Whether you’re hosting a seder meal at your home or you are a guest at someone else’s, a typical seder is set up like a dinner party with a script.
+There’s a book, called a Haggadah in Hebrew, which contains the ritual order of the seder meal – traditionally comprised of 15 steps, or ritual units.
 Usually, every guest gets a copy, though sometimes people have to share if there aren’t enough copies for all the guests.
-The Haggadah functions as the “script” for the meal, and often everyone attending is invited to take turns doing the readings contained throughout the book.
+The Haggadah functions as the “script” for the Passover meal, and often everyone attending is invited to take turns doing the readings contained throughout the book.

 What the ancient rabbis did in crafting the seder was to create a very Jewish version of the symposium.
 The topic for the evening’s discussion: the Exodus from Egypt and the meaning of liberation for our times.
 The number of cups of wine to be served: four.
-The meal: sumptuous, with symbolic foods representing different parts of the Exodus story.
-The rabbis who originated the seder envisioned the food, drink, and discussion continuing on as late as people would like – even until dawn.
+The seder meal: sumptuous, with symbolic foods representing different parts of the Exodus story.
+The rabbis who originated the Passover dinner envisioned the food, drink, and discussion continuing on as late as people would like – even until dawn.
 Passover is the ultimate dinner-party-Jewish-holiday.